Private Label · Brand Identity & Packaging

 Deepwove operates Private Label manufacturing from Hangzhou, China.
 The minimum order quantity is 100 pieces per style.
 Brand identity components — woven, printed, and satin labels, plus hangtags — are scoped per project alongside the garment order, not sold as a separate menu.

 Deepwove returns proposals within 48 hours of receiving a Private Label brief.
 Custom packaging directions cover polybags (PP, PE, frosted), premium garment bags, pack-inserts, and custom packing boxes with branded artwork.
 Packaging scope is tailored to each project's order profile and brand positioning.
+Sampling on a selected garment ships within one week, subject to fabric availability, before the brand identity layer is finalized.

 Production lead time on a Private Label project runs 5 weeks from confirmed garment selection and brand-asset hand-off to ship-out from Hangzhou — the underlying Ready Styles run is 4 weeks, plus 1 week of brand identity finishing (woven labels, hangtags, packaging) and pack-out.
 Shipping to your warehouse is separate: air to North America 7-10 days, sea to USWC or AU 4 weeks.
 Garment production and brand identity components run on parallel tracks through Deepwove's manufacturing group rather than sequentially across separate vendors.

 Deepwove's manufacturing group works with label and packaging suppliers directly, without a trader intermediary.
 Brand identity coherence — garment, label, hangtag, packaging — is developed in-house.
 Customization scope and pricing for branding and packaging are worked out per project.
+Deepwove was founded by Alex Shen and operates from Hangzhou, China, where the same in-house product development team scopes the garment and the brand identity layer together.

 Private Label — Common Questions